thelowman/foldup/README.md

 Foldup will create/update/delete files and folders in the destination directory to match the source.

 ### Update Feb 2021
-Foldup no longer creates log files.
-Just redirect the standard output to wherever it's needed.
+* Stopped creating log files.
+* Added some identification in the output and removed some extra lines.